turingschool/curriculum/source/topics/fundamental_security.markdown

 end
 ```

 The `:user_id` on that order is a giant red flag, not to mention the `:total_cost`.
-These are things that a user of the app should not be able to alter.
+These are things that a user of the app should *not* be able to alter.

 ### Preventing the Attack

 Your `attr_accessible` calls should **only** have attributes which you're ok with the user changing _at any time_.
 Anything that's even remotely "secure" or "important" should not be accessible through mass-assignment.

 The consequence is that you'll have to do more explicit assignments.
-A few extra lines of code, though, is worth it.
+A few extra lines of code, though, is worth the security.

 ### Things to Remember

-* Just because an attribute isn't in your form doesn't mean it's safe
+* Just because an attribute isn't in your form *doesn't* mean it's safe
-* Anything listed by your `attr_accessible` is probably changable through the create and edit actions
+* Anything listed by your `attr_accessible` is probably changable through the `create` and `edit` actions
 * If you want to assign attributes that need more security, use explicit assignment like this: `model.attribute_name = X`

 ### Exercise